CopernicaMarketingSoftware/Documentation/SMTPeter/bounce-handling.md

 }
 ````

+No envelope address is set in the above example, so you will not receive
+any errors.
+However, the "trackbounces" property is set, so SMTPeter
+will add its own envelope address to the mail, and intercept, process
+and log all bounces.

 If you want to receive all out-of-office replies, unrecognized errors
 AND error messages when a delivery fails, you can inject email with the
 following JSON data: